Learn why this is the correct answer

 As you can imagine, a device of this nature was well ahead of its time but perhaps nobody ultimately realized that more than Engelbart himself.
 The mouse didn't become commercially viable until Apple's Macintosh hit the scene in 1984.
 By 1987, however, the patent on his device expired and landed in the public domain.

 This meant that Engelbart and his colleagues weren't able to collect royalties on the mouse once it became widely used.
-More than 1 billion mice have been sold since the mid 1980s.
+Well over a billion mice have been sold since the mid 1980s.